dherv/job-hike/PROCESS.md

 export { companies, jobs };

 ```

+Add instrumentationHook to next.config.js
+and load initdb in there
 ## 2. create data handlers

 `app/lib/data.ts`: create one handler for each piece of data